 Finally, before we jump in to the good stuff below, it is important to note that I am not affiliated with, or an affiliate partner to any of the organizations or platforms I discuss.
 As a coach to therapists, I prefer not to enter in to paid affiliate relationships as I want the recommendations in my blogs, articles and on my website to be provided without any incentive or monetary reimbursement for doing so.

-FaceTime is not a HIPAA compliant way of meeting with clients.
+As of this blog, FaceTime is not yet a HIPAA compliant way of meeting with clients.
 Though we all love our smartphones, please do not provide therapy this way.